daisyBlackforest/walkthrough-vm/README.md

 # walkthrough-vm

-This repo contains walkthrough of vulnerable machines
+This repo contains walkthrough of vulnerable machines that I have solved.